Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 # ICU is the version number and/or a CLDR svn tag name for the revision of CLDR
 # that was the source of the data for that release of ICU.
 #
-# Note: Some versions of the OpenJDK will not build the CLDR java utilities.
-#   If you see compilation errors complaining about type incompatibilities with
-#   functions on generic classes, try switching to the Sun JDK.
-#
 # Besides a standard JDK, the process also requires ant
 # (http://ant.apache.org/),
 # plus the xml-apis.jar from the Apache xalan package